AMReX-Astro/Microphysics/sphinx_docs/source/unit_tests.rst

   $\rho$, $T$, and composition varying along the three dimensions) and are meant to exercise a wide range of input conditions.

-  These are mainly used for regression testsing.
+  These are mainly used for regression testing.

 * *one-zone tests* allow you to evaluate the conditions for a particular thermodynamic state.